Tat1/colours-demo/README.md

    ```

    ---

-   Change in background when clicked
+### Change in background when clicked

+I wanted the background of the game to cahnge each time it is clicked, the code below allows that to work.
+This was supposed to be an unusual feature that disrupted the normality of the game when the user interacts with the game.

 ![screen grab](https://github.com/Tat1/colours-demo/blob/master/Screen%20Shot%202017-12-14%20at%2011.06.03.png)